mtcbpdcdubai/Webtember_MTC/docs/Session 1.md

-## **2. Components of a "Tech stack"**
+# **2. Components of a "Tech stack"**
 A tech stack is the combination of all the technologies we use to build and run an entire application.
 Here, "stack" refers to the way these different technologies are "layered" on top of each other to create a complete application.

-It includes the following aspects:
+You can It includes the following aspects:
 - Programming languages (JavaScript, [Python](https://python.org), …)
 - Frameworks and libraries ([React](https://react.dev), [Angular](https://angular.dev), …)
 - Databases ([MySQL](https://mysql.com), [PostgreSQL](https://postgresql.org), [MongoDB](https://mongodb.com), …)